EthanDawes/news/README.md

 5. `python3 newsletter-mailer.py` (will confirm before sending)

 ## Guidelines
-- Body images are square & resized to 250x250
+- 2-column body images are square & resized to 250x250
+- 3-column body images are square & resized to 150x150
-- The smallest dimension of the hero image is resized to 512 (use the "fit" option of PowerToys image resizer)
+- The smallest edge of the hero image is resized to 512 (use the "fit" option of PowerToys image resizer)